Dental Crown and Bridge

 Porcelain is used when appearance and wear resistance is the

-for bridges.
-As mentioned in the gold crown and bridge section,
+may be broken easily.
+Thus, porcelain alone is not normally recommended for dental bridges.
+As mentioned in the gold crown and bridge above,

-of the dental crown or bridge procedure requires more tooth
+of the crown requires more tooth

 Zirconia (Zirconium Oxide)